 How to accessorise painted kitchen cabinets

-- An interesting splashback will lift the scheme, and it's a touch you can easily add yourself with our guide to how to tile a splashback for step-by-step instructions.
+- An interesting splashback will lift the scheme, and it's a touch you can easily add yourself – have a read of our guide to how to tile a splashback for step-by-step instructions.

 - Smaller details in a natural wood finish, including worktops, peg rails, shelving and chairs, will prevent the look from cloying.